“You will be home before the leaves have fallen from the trees.” — Kaiser Wilhelm to German Troops, August 1914

 Eugene Bullard, the boxer, wasn’t the only American fighting before the U.S. entered the war.
 Ambitious young men and women, most well-educated and idealistic, volunteered as ambulance drivers and pilots.
 The Model T-driving American Ambulance Field Service included such notables as Walt Disney, actor Adolphe Menjou, and writers Ernest Hemingway, Edmund Wilson, Gertrude Stein, E.E.
 Cummings, and John Dos Passos.
 They ferried dead and wounded from dressing stations just behind the lines to hospitals.

-The American Ambulance Field Service and Lafayette Escadrille notwithstanding, the U.S. had no direct role in the war in its first three years, from 1914-17.
+The American Ambulance Field Service, RFC, and Lafayette Escadrille notwithstanding, the U.S. had no direct role in the war in its first three years, from 1914-17.
 However, no one wanted the U.S. trading with its enemy, so Britain blockaded the North Sea to stop imports into Germany while Kaiserliche Marine U-boats (submarines) prowled the Atlantic to disrupt American arms shipments to Britain.
 Britain controlled the transatlantic cables, cutting all the lines between Germany and America, and fed Americans a steady diet of propaganda about German soldiers bayoneting Belgian babies and raping nuns.
 Germans tread lightly at first because they didn’t want the U.S. in the war, but eventually started attacking ships they suspected of sending armaments to Britain, declaring the area around the British Isles a war zone (right).

 America stayed neutral but manufactured and sold weapons, including poisonous gas, while Wall Street bankers loaned to all the belligerents.
 Britain’s First Lord of the Admiralty, Winston Churchill, deliberately lured U.S. ships into submarine-infested waters to worsen German-American relations.
 In 1915, Germany sank the English RMS Lusitania off the Irish coast with 128 Americans on board.
 They suspected that the British and Americans were hiding goods in the hold of the passenger liner, and Germany’s American embassy even posted warnings in New York papers directly below Cunard Line advertisements (left) warning that they’d sink any ship carrying contraband in waters adjacent to the British Isles.
-Germany argued, correctly as it turned out, that the reason the explosion from their torpedo was so violent and the ship sank so quickly, was that it was weighted down with weapons.
-Despite the sinking of the Lusitania, most Americans still opposed entering the conflict.
-After Germany sank the passenger ferry Sussex on its way from England to France in 1916, President Woodrow Wilson demanded and received a promise from Germany called the Sussex Pledge to not attack any ships unless they first established contraband on board.
+The optional video above shows passengers boarding the ship.